Columbus police arrested two people after narcotics were found in their vehicle during a traffic stop near Central Avenue and Rockyford Road.

 Law had a suspended driver’s license and was arrested, Harris said.
 Officers then located four small bags of methamphetamine as well as synthetic marijuana inside the vehicle, Harris said.

-A front seat passenger identified as Chelsey K. England, 27, Columbus, was arrested on a preliminary charge of felony maintaining a common nuisance, Harris said.
+A front-seat passenger identified as Chelsey K. England, 27, of 505 Pence St., was arrested on a preliminary charge of felony maintaining a common nuisance, Harris said.
+England was released from the Bartholomew County Jail on the county’s pre-trial diversion initiative that allows defendants to be freed without posting bond.
+Her bond was initially set at $7,500, jail officials said.

 Law was arrested on preliminary charges of: